-In the course of our work, except for the matters listed below, nothing has come to our attention which suggest in all material respects the expenditure disbursed and income received during the year 1 September 2019 to 31 August 2020 has not been applied to purposes intended by Parliament and the financial transactions do not conform to the authorities which govern them.
+In the course of our work, except for the matters listed below nothing has come to our attention which suggest in all material respects the expenditure disbursed and income received during the year 1 September 2020 to 31 August 2021 has not been applied to purposes intended by Parliament and the financial transactions do not conform to the authorities which govern them.

-South London Jewish Primary School T/A Mosaic Jewish Primary School have breached a number of the Academies Financal Handbook 'musts' which are required to be followed under the funding agreement.
-These include apppointing a chief financial officer, the Academies annual financial statements are not uploaded to the website by the required deadline, the ESFA have not been notified of changes within the set time requirement, internal controls and processes could not be explained or corroborated and value for money could not be corroborated.
+South London Jewish Primary School T/A Mosaic Jewish Primary School have breached a number of the Academy Trust Handbook 'musts' which are required to be followed under the funding agreement.
+These include apppointing a chief financial officer, the ESFA have not been notified of changes within the set time requirement, the Financial Procedures Manual has not been approved or corroborated and value for money could not be corroborated.